Italian Motorcycle Brands

 Abra Logo

 The Abra brand has not been the Italian “long-lived” in the motorcycle industry.
 It existed for only four years – from 1923 to 1927.
-It was distinguished by the release of unique motorcycles and power units only of its own production.
+It was distinguished by the release of unique motorcycles and power units that were only produced independently.
 The tragic death of the company’s founder in 1927 led to the stoppage of all production and the termination of the company.
-DKW bought the rights to production and the company itself from the relatives of the founder, Abra.
+DKW bought the rights to production and the company itself from the founder’s relatives, Abra.
 The received technology with some modifications DKW applied in motorcycles of its brand.

 The emblem of the company has a circular shape.
 The shape of the circle was chosen as a symbol of infinity, unity, and cyclicity, meaning rhythm and constancy of movement, which were the principles of the Italian brand Abra.
 The inner space of the logo consists of several circles.
 The inner circle is filled with red color as a symbol of movement and the action of fire.
 The red color was an accent color; it contrasted with the smaller white circle with the brand name.
-The name is in the original design and in black.
-The letters in height and on the sides repeat the shape of the circle with their curves, forming a composition of a circle.
+The name is in the original design and black.
+The letters in height and on the sides repeat the circle shape with their curves, forming a circle composition.

 Adiva